Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Experiments

 \textbf{Baselines.} We choose six baselines.
 GCN~\cite{kipf2016semi}, GraphSAGE(SAGE)~\cite{hamilton2017inductive}, GIN~\cite{xu2018powerful} are representative methods of WLGNN.
 These models use node degrees as initial features when attributes are not available to keep inductive ability.
 Struc2vec\cite{ribeiro2017struc2vec} is a kernel-based method, particularly designed for structural representations of single nodes.
 PGNN\cite{you2019position} and SEAL\cite{zhang2018link} are also GNN-based methods: PGNN learns node positional embeddings and is not inductive for node classification; SEAL is particularly designed for link prediction by using entire-graph representations of ego-networks of node-pairs.
 SEAL outperforms other link prediction approaches such as VGAE\cite{kipf2016variational}.
 The node initial features for these two models are set as the inductive setting suggested in their papers.
 We tune parameters of all baselines (Appendix~\ref{sec:hyper-supple}) and list their optimal performance here.

-\textbf{Instantiation of DEGNN and DEAGNN.} We choose GCN as the basic WLGNN and implement three variants of DEGNNs over it.
+\textbf{Instantiation of \proj and \projA.} We choose GCN as the basic WLGNN and implement three variants of \proj over it.
 Note that GIN could be a more powerful basis while we tend to keep our models simple.
-The first two variants of Eq. \eqref{eq:node2nodePE} give us DEGNN-SPD and DEGNN-LP.
+The first two variants of Eq. \eqref{eq:node2nodePE} give us \proj-SPD and \proj-LP.
 The former uses SPD-based one-hot vectors $\zeta_{\text{sdp}}$ as extra nodes attributes, and the latter uses the sequence of landing probabilities Eq. \eqref{eq:node2nodePE}.
-Next, we consider an instantiation of Eq. \eqref{eq:agg-pe}, DEAGNN-SPD that uses SPDs, $\zeta(u|v) = \zeta_{sdp}(u|v) \leq K$, to control the aggregation, which enables $K$-hop aggregation ($K=2,3$ and the better performance will be used).
-DEAGNN-SPD uses SPD-based one-hot vectors as extra nodes attributes.
+Next, we consider an instantiation of Eq. \eqref{eq:agg-pe}, \projA-SPD that uses SPDs, $\zeta(u|v) = \zeta_{sdp}(u|v) \leq K$, to control the aggregation, which enables $K$-hop aggregation ($K=2,3$ and the better performance will be used). \projA-SPD uses SPD-based one-hot vectors as extra nodes attributes.
 Appendix~\ref{sec:degnn_supple} provides thorough discussion on implementation of the three variants and another implementation that uses Personalized PageRank scores to control the aggregation.
 Experiments are repeated 20 times using different seeds and we report the average.

 \textbf{Results} are shown in Table~\ref{tab:performance}.
 Regarding the node-level task, GIN outperforms other WLGNNs, which matches the theory in~\cite{xu2018powerful,maron2018invariant,morris2019weisfeiler}.
-Struc2vec is also powerful though it is kernel-based.
-DEGNNs significantly outperform the baselines (except Eur.-Airport) which imply the power of DE-1's.
+Struc2vec is also powerful though it is kernel-based. \proj's significantly outperform the baselines (except Eur.-Airport) which imply the power of DE-1's.
 Among them, landing probabilities (LP) work slightly better than SPDs as DE-1's.